Skip to content

 There are three types of tags - TC (Timecode), Midi and Cue.
 They are managed in exactly the same way, although the format for each tag differs slightly.

-Alternatively, you can hit Ctrl+T, which lets you type in or edit the tag data for the current cursor position.
+You can hit CTRL+T, which lets you type in or edit the tag data at the current cursor position.

 • Select the already added tag data in the tag field and press the Backspace key followed by Enter or left-click the OK button.